 The linkage between the management and gender has been impacted and transformed by the three major trends-emergence of diversified and heterogeneous workforce, increased importance of knowledge work, changes in the demographic shifts and feminist style of management.
 The discussion in relation to management and gender has been made in light of the findings of the literature review.
 More specifically, underlying section of discussion makes an attempt to ascertain the impact of management and gender perspective on business world.
 The major discussion points related to the linkage of management and gender are:

-The findings of literature review asserted that emergence of workforce diversity on account of changes in the landscape of management and gender.
+The findings of the literature review asserted that emergence of workforce diversity on account of changes in the landscape of management and gender.
 The increased importance and recognition of women and ethnic minorities has made the prevailing culture and workforce as diversified and multi-tasking.
-The workforce diversity has been visualised as a major trend of management and gender perspective and led the business organisations to shift their orientation from industrial based economy to knowledge based economy.
+The workforce diversity has been visualized as a major trend of management and gender perspective and led the business organizations to shift their orientation from industrial based economy to a knowledge-based economy.

-The knowledge based economy led the business organisations to adopt fast, adaptable and innovative method of functioning.
-In the past years, the standardised and uniform business model was being highly valued and recognised by the business organisations.
-The standardisation and uniformity in the business process was being viewed as a source of competitive advantage.
-Employees and personnel were considered as interchangeable and easily replaceable asset by the business organisations.
+The knowledge-based economy led the business organizations to adapt fast, adaptable and innovative method of functioning.
+In the past years, the standardized and uniform business model was being highly valued and recognized by business organizations.
+The standardization and uniformity in the business process was being viewed as a source of competitive advantage.
+Employees and personnel were considered as an interchangeable and easily replaceable asset by the business organisations.
 The employees and personnel were expected to adhere by the instructions and were expected to maintain deliver high production efficiency (Toward Gender Equality in East Asia and the Pacific: A Companion to the World Development Report 2012).